uzoway/gallery-page-interaction/README.md

 ## Credit

-Huge credits goes to [Torfs Bob](https://www.instagram.com/torfsbob/)🙌 who created the original design and motion which I have coded.
+Huge credits goes to [Rron Berisha](https://rronberisha.com/#/)🙌 who created the original design and motion which I have coded.